rail-pay/rail/packages/client/README.md

 The RailClient object can be used to either deploy a new Vault contract, or manipulate/query an existing one.

-The address that deploys the contract will become the admin of the data union.
+The address that deploys the contract will become the admin of the vault.
 To deploy a new Vault with default [deployment options](#deployment-options):
 ```js
 const vault = await rail.deployVault()
 ```